canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 negative
 : You will notice that this snap is installed with the `--devmode` option.
-To use fully confined snaps which use Xwayland internally, you will also need a custom build of snapd master with the following patch added: [interfaces/x11: allow X11 slot implementations](https://github.com/snapcore/snapd/pull/4545).
+To use fully confined snaps which use Xwayland internally, you will also need a custom build of snapd master (which already has patch added: [interfaces/x11: allow X11 slot implementations](https://github.com/snapcore/snapd/pull/4545)).
 (This allows Xwayland to work in a confined snap.)

 ## Congratulations
 duration: 1:00